eduvpn/vpn-user-portal/CONFIG_CHANGES.md

 the 2.x life cycle are NOT required.
 Any existing configuration file will keep working!

+## 2.3.10

+A new configuration boolean has been added to make sessions expire at night instead of exactly after `sessionExpiry`.
+It will make the session expire at 02:00 for the timezone set in your PHP configuration.
+You can enable it by setting `sessionExpireAtNight` to `true` in the configuration file `/etc/vpn-user-portal/config.php`, e.g.:

+    'sessionExpireAtNight' => true,

+The default is `false` and will keep behavior as before, i.e. expire exactly after `sessionExpiry`.

+**NOTE**: for now this will only modify the expiry when your session expiry is longer than 7 days (`P7D`).

 ## 2.3.9

 We added the translation for Spanish (Latin America).
 You can add it to